opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/creating_an_ecs/step_1_configure_basic_settings.rst

    .. note::

-      -  Before selecting an ECS type, learn about the introduction and notes on each type of ECSs.
+      -  Before selecting an ECS type, learn about various types of ECSs and their precautions.
 For details, see :ref:`ECS Types <en-us_topic_0035470096>`.

       -  You can select **Hide sold-out specifications** to hide specifications that have been sold out.